 HOW YOU CAN HELP:

 4. Join CPF/KAGE Universal's Agreement 2 Come Home project and collective.
-Learn more about it by attending or calling into CPF's monthly Artivist Meeting on the first Tuesday of every month.
-See CPF's volunteer page or events calendar for details.
+Learn more about it by joining CPF's monthly Artivist Meeting on the first Tuesday of every month.
+See CPF's events calendar for details.

 The Agreement 2 Come Home includes 5 Core demands based on the Prisoner Human Rights Movement Blueprint, and developed in collaboration with it's founders behind the walls.
 The following demands rely on the development of a Strategic Community Release Board, which needs to be at the forefront of all parole-related public safety decisions.

 DEMAND #1.
 Any prisoner 60 or more years of age be considered for expedited release, immediately, by the SCRB in the interest of justice.

 DEMAND #2.
 Any prisoner that has suffered an ailment that could lead to their death be considered for expedited release, immediately, by the SCRB in the interest of justice.

 DEMAND #3.
 Any prisoner who has been incarcerated 25 to 30 years be considered for expedited release, immediately, by the SCRB in the interest of justice.

 DEMAND #4.
 Any prisoner subjected to indefinite punishment based on rule violation reports, which are treated as felonies by the Board of Parole Hearings - who have suffered the consequences of this double jeopardy - be considered for expedited release, immediately, by the SCRB in the interest of justice.